Piecing the Jigsaw Together - South Coast Central Teaching Schools Conferen...

 Plus, the opportunity to question DfE officers and experienced MAT leaders.

-System Leadership Workshop – Presented by Liz Garman and Laura Lombard
+System Leadership Workshop – Presented by Liz Garman, Liz West, Laura Lombard and Simon Adorian

 System leadership is central to the National College’s overall vision of a self-improving system, where schools, academies and children’s centres take collective responsibility for leading, co-ordinating and delivering sustainable school improvement.